 Maximising Independence

-This service provides rehabilitation for housebound patients, including in care homes, following injury, surgery, period of illness and/or deterioration.
+Our therapists provide rehabilitation for housebound patients, including in care homes, following injury, surgery, period of illness and/or deterioration.
 They support patients to get back to their optimum level of functioning over period of up to 6 weeks.
-Patients need to be able to engage with the therapy required and clear goals are set to help resident manage their condition, improve their level of functioning and carry out everyday activities independently.
+Clear goals are set to help the individual manage their condition, improve their level of functioning and carry out everyday activities independently.

 Referral Criteria

-•When there is a risk of hospital admission that could be prevented with therapy.
+- Concerns re: hospital admission that could be prevented with therapy

-•When there is a decline in function or mobility, including transfers, which is placing resident or care giver at risk.
+- Decline in function or mobility, including transfers, which is placing patient or care giver at risk

 Speech and Language Therapy